osg-htc/tutorial-wordfreq/README.md

 transfer_input_files = $(book)
 ```

-### Submit and monitor the Job
+### Submit and monitor the jobs

-Let's submit all of our jobs.
+Let's submit all of our jobs.:

 ```
 condor_submit many-wordcount.sub